 After both Student and Parent have signed, you’re done!
 Your information will be automatically sent to all the colleges your student selected in the FAFSA Application.
 Now, it’s time for them to fill out applications for each college!

 Do You Have to Fill Out FAFSA For Each Child?

 By filling out the FAFSA, you’ve just opened the door to receiving financial aid for your college-bound student.
-Remember, even if your income and assets are too high to receive help, you may still be eligible for school-specific grants that are given out on a first come, first serve basis.
+Remember, even if your income and assets are too high to receive help, you may still be eligible for school-specific grants.
+These are given out on a first come, first serve basis.

 For parents with multiple children in college, please note that you’ll have to fill out the FAFSA for each child.
-The good news is that FAFSA will consider the fact that you’re sending multiple kids to college when determining any needs-based financial assistance.
+The good news is FAFSA considers the fact you’re sending multiple kids to college when determining needs-based financial assistance.